-Do you know that according to multiple studies, a lot of relationships has ended before, during, and after Valentine’s Day?
+Did you know that according to multiple studies, a lot of relationships have ended before, during, and after Valentine’s Day?
 Save your relationship by reading these 5 ways Valentines is ruining your love life.

 For those who are still thinking of celebrating Valentine’s Day, I want to share with you the different ways it is actually destroying your relationship rather than building it!